 While walking up the stairs to your home, you feel slightly uncomfortable.
 You tell yourself that the current state of emergency is nothing more than another of the government’s whims, which will surely end soon.

-When you arrive at your floor, your neighbour tells you through her tears that her husband never came home last night.
+When you arrive at your floor, your neighbour tells you through her tears that her husband didn’t come home last night.
 “Everything will explain itself eventually, there must have been a mistake”, you mutter.
-“They only arrest criminals, not officials such as your husband”, you try to reassure her.
+“They only arrest criminals, not government officials like your husband”, you try to reassure her.

 “The cops went over to his place early this morning.
-They put a bag over his head and cuffed his hands… in front of his wife and daughters!
+They pulled a bag over his head and cuffed his hands together, … in front of his wife and daughters!
 And then, they took him away”.
 “Where to?”
-“To school”.
-You collapse onto the sofa.
-“But why?”, you mutter.
-“They took down the cross on top of the door, the big wooden one, … they replaced it with a camera.
+“To ‘school’”.
+You sink onto the sofa.
+“But why?”, you whisper.
+“They also took down the big wooden cross … the one over the front door … and replaced it with a camera!
 They said your brother is an ‘extremist’, they said he has to ‘study’.”

 While the prisons remain full, several indicators suggest that the camps have started to close since mid-2019.
 Those who are released are sometimes transferred directly to prison.
 Others are sent to work in factories against their will, for meagre pay.
 Still others return home but remain under house arrest.
 Many suffer health problems after their release.

 With a detention rate of around 10 to 15 per cent in some predominantly non-Han areas, almost every family has or has had a family member in detention.
 Often it is the father or husband, the main breadwinner.
 If both parents are abducted, their underage children are taken in by relatives or the state places them in boarding schools where they grow up without their families and culture.